AIssoufi/rick-and-morty/README.md

-# Rick and Morty project
+# Rick and Morty

-## Available Scripts
+## Demo

+Try this project online: [https://rick-et-morty.herokuapp.com](https://rick-et-morty.herokuapp.com)

+## Run on local

-In the project directory, you can run:
+In the project root directory, you can run:

 ### `npm start`